Glock 19 vs Glock 19x: Similar, But Different

 So is the civilian version the same as the one submitted for to the Army?
 It is not..just barely.

-The only difference between the civilian and military submitted version is that the civilian version is lacking the external safety and markings.
+The only difference between the civilian and military submitted versions is that the civilian version lacks the external safety and markings.

 Happy shooting!